alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - "The King died and then the Queen died" is a story.
 - "The King died and then the Queen died" of grief is a plot.
-- There are "masculine" and "feminine" elements of story.
+- There are "masculine" and "feminine" elements of a story.
 - I define masculine elements as external, while feminine elements are internal.
 - Without equal, or close to equal, parts, your story is unbalanced.
 - One without the other is a lie (read the chapter for a better understanding).